-JD Group, a leading e-commerce company in China, is our strategic partner and investor.
+JD Group, a leading technology driven e-commerce company transforming to become the leading supply chain-based technology and service provider, is our strategic partner and investor.
 In April 2016, we entered into a business cooperation agreement with JD Group covering cooperation in areas such as logistics, user traffic and supply chain, for a term of seven or ten years, depending on the cooperation area, with early termination rights of JD Group in the event of change of control of our Company, or the issuance of our equity interests to adverse persons, primarily being competitors of JD Group or ours, or the shut down or material alteration of substantially all of the operation of JDDJ platform, or our sale or other disposition of substantially all of the operation of JDDJ platform.
 Under the business cooperation agreement, JD Group made a non-compete commitment to us with a term of seven years.
 As part of our strategic partnership, JD Group offers us the access points embedded into the JD mobile app, JD.com and JD's Weixin mini-program, which channels us to the consumer traffic available on its platforms.
 Meanwhile, we act as a local delivery partner for JD Logistics.
-Orders from JD Logistics accounted for a substantial majority of our total last-mile delivery orders in the twelve months ended March 31, 2020.
-Apart from the last-mile delivery service, we are also seeking to expand our service offerings to JD Group.
+Orders from JD Logistics accounted for a substantial majority of our total last-mile delivery orders in 2020.
+Apart from the last-mile delivery service, we are now cooperating with JD Retail to provide retailers with intra-city delivery services of a wide selection of goods, such as grocery, fresh produce and 3C products.
+We will continue to work closely with JD Group and seek to further expand our service offerings to JD Group.